bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_CRLB.md

 ---

 ### CRLB for IID Observations
-The previous example highlighted another property of the CRLB in the case of independent and identical distributed (IID) observations.
-Thus, for IID observations, we have that the joint probability density function factorizes as
+The previous example highlighted another property of the CRLB in the case of IID observations.
+For IID observations, we have that the joint PDF factorizes as
 \begin{equation}
   p(\mathbf{x};\theta) = \prod_{n=0}^{N-1} p(x[n];\theta),
 \end{equation}